The 40th Yahoo was held on Tuesday 10th December 2024. 30 runners set off into the cold and dark. The results and a short report appear below.

 As to the history of the trophy, Club stalwart Neil Muir relates that “the trophy was donated to a group of athletes from Perth Strathtay Harriers alongside a small number of PRRs on a visit to Aschaffenburg [Perth’s twin town in Bavaria, S Germany] in the eighties.
 The trophy was competed for between the Aschaffenburg athletes and the Perth athletes with the German athletes visiting Perth at a later date.
 It was then decided that the trophy would become the trophy for the Yahoo.
 The Yahoo came about as the route was often used by the Harriers as a training route and decided to make it a Christmas club race and called it the Yahoo as a bit of a laugh.”
 The Yahoo was a Harriers race for many years (as shown here in this photo from 1996), with PRRs invited to compete, until it was effectively handed over to us to run.

 A trophy is also awarded to the fastest time recorded over the course by both male and female athletes.
-Records of course times are not well kept; so far, I’ve struggled to find anything faster than the times posted by James Waldie and Paige Brown in the 2022 race (although the course is now marginally shorter by dint of the newly-introduced and controversial Peri-Peri Shortcut).
+Records of course times are not well kept; so far, I’ve struggled to find anything faster than the times posted by James Waldie in the 2022 race and Paige Brown in 2024 (although the course is now marginally shorter by dint of the newly-introduced and controversial Peri-Peri and Feus Rd Hoarding short-cuts…)

 [* if you can see the moon, it’s because the sky is clear.
 If the sky is clear, it’s because there are no clouds.
 If there are no clouds (and in the Perth midwinter at night), it’s probably freezing.
 And that means the race has probably been called off as the course is too icy.
 The point here?
 Full(ish) moons at the Yahoo are rare].